JaytimeGame/GEC/README.md

 This program is called, Greenhouse Environment Control (or GEC).
 This program Can control Dampers, Fans, and water sprayer to control the temperature and the humidity inside of a greenhouse.

 This program need to be run on an Arduino Mega 2560.
-To program to Arduino the use of the Atom.io extension, PlatformIO is necessary.
+To program the Arduino the use of Atom.io and the extension PlatformIO, is necessary.

 #### Video Demonstration